flaupretre/terraform-secret-bridge/README.md

 This is the only store we are supporting today.

-AWS secrets generally contain several key/value pairs.
-Actually, these pairs form a map, stored as a JSON string.
-You can decide not to use multiple keys in your secret.
-In this case, don't set the ':key' part in your reference and you will retrieve your 'PlainText' secret string as-is.
+AWS secrets often contain several key/value pairs, encoded as a JSON map.
+If the secret you're retrieving does not contain such a map, just don't set the '[:\<key\>]'part in your reference and you will retrieve your 'PlainText' secret string as-is.

 ## Using a prefix